 Sweet but Psycho is actually a good song.

 Until 2015, Kollegah was the coolest guy on Earth.
 "Zuhältertape, Vol. 4" was a blockbuster, a critical success and, most importantly, a lyrical masterpiece of German hip hop.
 Rhetoric figures, multisyllabic rhyming, lots of homophones, double entendres and other clever uses of word play came flying at you in every single line.
 His attitude was awesome: laid back yet epic, elegant yet offensive, very intelligent yet still thug - this guy appealed to both classy listeners carefully analyzing the lyrics as well as to teens who just enjoyed his coolness.
 And it all went downhill from then.
 From 2016 to mid-2018 he was musically good, having released music that was great and successful, yet not as groundbreaking as before, while his private life looked more and more negative.
 He kicked a fan on stage, founded an unsuccessful record label, made a couple of statements that came close to conspiracy theories and literally killed Germany's biggest award show, the Echo.
-But in late 2018, he ...more
+But in late ...more

 Although virtually unknown in the US, the annual ESC is the biggest televised music event in the world and has been around since the 1950s.
 Each country of Europe, although over the years Asia and Australia have joined in, can contribute one song to represent their nation, with both a multinational voting and a jury deciding over the winner.
 The winning nation will be the host of the ESC the next year.
 During the voting, a couple of guest musicians perform some of their songs on stage.
 Usually, this includes local stars of the host country, former winners and international pop stars, who sometimes are from America too.
 Madonna and Quavo were the special guest star at the Eurovision Song Contest 2019 held in Israel, and their performance was very much hyped.
 Some even cared more for the new Madonna song than the actual competitors.
 When the Queen of Pop ultimately entered the stage, fans were shocked.
 At first, she sang her classic "Like a Prayer": her voice was weak, her singing ...more